larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Yeah, and the first thing we see here is the Model 35 teletype.
 And this was the main console
-input of of the PDP 6 and then.
+input of of the PDP-6 and then.
-Then here he's sitting and there's the 3:40 there.
+Then here he's sitting and there's the 340 there.
 There it is.
 What we're talking about and
 it's set up for chess here.
 He's got a.